K5hz7zPwSisEMsHb/SparseCraft/README.md

    3. Generate Figure 8 data: `qrun spmm`
    4. Generate Figure 9 data: `qrun spgemm`

 4. If your GPUs are distributed across multiple machines, you will need to manually aggregate the intermediate results generated in the res directory.
-For your convenience, we have provided complete test results in the artifact (`res/ready_to_draw`).
-These precomputed results allow you to reproduce the charts using the following command, even if your hardware specifications do not match the requirements stated in the artifact.
+Then you can reproduce the charts using the following command.
+For your convenience, we also provide complete test results in the artifacts (`res/ready_to_draw`).
+We defaultly use the intermediate results in the `res` directory for drawing.
+When the result file is incomplete, we automatically use the results in `res/ready_to_draw`, so you can get complete charts display after verification on any GPU platform.

    1. Draw Figure 6: `qrun draw-figure 6`
-   2. Draw Figure 6: `qrun draw-figure 7`
+   2. Draw Figure 7: `qrun draw-figure 7`
-   3. Draw Figure 6: `qrun draw-figure 8`
+   3. Draw Figure 8: `qrun draw-figure 8`
-   4. Draw Figure 6: `qrun draw-figure 9`
+   4. Draw Figure 9: `qrun draw-figure 9`
-   5. Draw Figure 6: `qrun draw-figure 10`
+   5. Draw Figure 10: `qrun draw-figure 10`